More Movement. Less Exercise.

 A growing body of scientific literature shows that moving around for just two minutes every 20 minutes has tremendous health benefits.
 But you've got to be moving around!
 One paper published showed that simply standing for two minutes didn’t do much good.
 But getting up and moving around, specifically a slow walk, was key to reaping the benefits.

-One of the easiest ways to get more moving in your day is to set a timer during those times when you're sedentary — working at a computer, knitting, writing, reading, watching T.V., etc. By repeatedly setting a 20 minute timer and then getting up and walking around for two minutes throughout the sedentary portion of your day can completely negate the health detriment of prolonged sitting.
+One of the easiest ways to get more moving in your day is to set a timer during those times when you're sedentary — working at a computer, knitting, writing, reading, watching T.V., etc. By repeatedly setting a 20-minute timer and then getting up and walking around for two minutes throughout the sedentary portion of your day can completely negate the health detriment of prolonged sitting.

-Can't do every 20 minutes?
+Can't-do every 20 minutes?
 Then shoot for moving for 5 minutes every 40 minutes.
 This can sometimes be an easier rhythm to start with and then you can always transition to the 20-2 option.

-Here's a few things to do during those two minutes:
+Here are a few things to do during those two minutes:

 The above list is just a glimpse of some of the ways to move throughout your day.
 If you want more inspiration, make sure to download the Activity Intensity List.
 It's plum full of movement inspiration.

 To wrap it up, I want to make sure to emphasize that the goal is to incorporate consistent and gentle movement throughout the day is in addition to some form of more moderately-intense activity at least a few times a week.
 I’m absolutely NOT saying that lifting weights, getting some heart-thumping cardio, or a challenging hike aren’t good for you!
-Of course they are, there are a tons of benefits to including more rigorous exercise in your life.
+Of course, they are, there are tons of benefits to including more rigorous exercise in your life.